-The following options are available for identification of the device:
+The following options are available for identification of the measuring device:

-- Nameplate specifications - Order code with breakdown of the device features on the delivery note - Enter serial numbers from nameplates in the W@M Device Viewer (www.endress.com/deviceviewer): All information about the device is displayed. - Enter the serial number from nameplates in the Endress+Hauser Operations App or scan the 2-D matrix code (QR code) on the nameplate using the Endress+Hauser Operations App: All information about the device is displayed.
+- Nameplate specifications - Order code with breakdown of the device features on the delivery note - Enter serial numbers from nameplates in W@M Device Viewer (www.endress.com/deviceviewer): All information about the measuring device is displayed. - Enter the serial number from the nameplates into the Endress+Hauser Operations App or scan the 2-D matrix code (QR code) on the nameplate with the Endress+Hauser Operations App: all the information for the measuring device is displayed.